Piper nigrum at 7″ tall on 12-18-09, #54-33.

 PIP-er NY-grum

-Piper nigrum L. is the correct and accepted scientific name for this species of Piper.
+Piper nigrum L. is the accepted scientific name for this species of Piper.
 The genus and species were named and described as such by Carl von Linnaeus in Species Plantarum in 1753.
 This species is native to India and Sri Lanka.

 This Piper nigrum was sent to us by mistake from Wellspring Gardens in 2009.
 It did very well for a while then died but I don’t remember when.
 It seemed to be fairly easy to grow.